Belgium is known for 3 things, chocolate, moules and frites – oh wait and the beer! I was in the capital and wanted to know where to eat in Brussels.

-While I only had 16 hours overnight in Brussels I was determined to try the mussels and fries in Brussels and asked for a recommendation when I checked in.
+But I was determined to try the mussels and fries in Brussels and asked for a recommendation when I checked in.

-Armed with a map I made my way through the grimey streets of Brussels (seriously it’s a bit of an ugly duckling) and found myself in what seemed to be the Koh San Road of moules and frites.
+Armed with a map I made my way through the grimy streets of Brussels (seriously it’s a bit of an ugly duckling) and found myself in what seemed to be the Koh San Road of moules and frites.

 Although I was a bit apprehensive to eat in a tourist district it was getting late so I sat down to Chez Leon for the 13.90 Euro deal of 500g mussels, fries, a Belgian beer and crusty bread.